hmemcpy/hmemcpy.com/source/_posts/2014-03-17-how-nancy-made-net-web-development-fun.md

 <!-- more -->

-So I never had the chance to *do* web development.
+So I never had the chance to *do* web development.
 Every time I tried to do it, I gave up quickly, because I could never get the hang of it!
 I don't know JavaScript, and ASP.NET (even MVC and even Web API) make a lot of assumptions about how to structure and build web apps.
 Same goes for other web frameworks and languages &ndash; they're all great(!), but just not for me.
 Anything I ever tried to build, I quickly gave up (due to being stuck, or otherwise losing interest).

 Enter Nancy.

 When I first heard about Nancy, I was intrigued &ndash; an entire web application that fits in a tweet!
-If, in a highly unlikely event, you're reading about Nancy for the first time in this blog post, here's the canonical *hello world* app:
+If, in a highly unlikely event, you're reading about Nancy for the first time in this blog post, here's the canonical *hello world* app:

 ```csharp
 public class SampleModule : Nancy.NancyModule